| Press

 which otherwise would be more efficiently recycled.
 This also will

 reduce collection and separation costs.
+On

 the issue of water usage, according to the Department of Civil and Environmental